Show some love this Mother's Day with home-baked treats galore. These easy cakes, biscuits, pies and tarts will be sure to make her special day.

 Kids will love preparing this comforting family favourite almost as much as mum will love eating it.
 This recipe has been specifically written with children in mind, so they can even have a go at making and rolling their own shortcrust pastry – mum will be proud!

 This clever no-bake tart can be assembled almost entirely by little hands, they'll just need supervision when using the food processor.
 Start them early, experimenting with all-natural ingredients such as dates, coconut oil, ground almonds and raw cacao.

-Whisk the kids downstairs and quietly make a batch of these fruity mango crunch cookies whilst the mamma of the house gets a long lie in.
-Children will have a lovely time getting messy with runny mango icing and plenty of sprinkles, and the end results are delicious.
-Present later with a cup of tea and a homemade card.
+Make a batch of these colourful biscuits while mum gets a long lie in.
+Children will have a lovely time getting messy with plenty of sprinkles, and the end results are delicious.
+Present with a cup of tea and homemade card.